MicroStrategy/rest-api-docs/docs/common-workflows/analytics/object-discovery/folder-browsing.md

 When calling `GET /api/folders/{id}`, you can use the optional query parameters `type` and `hidden` to filter the objects that are included in the response.

 - `type`: Filter the folder contents based on the `type` property of objects.
 If this query parameter is passed, then only objects of the type(s) specified are included in the response.
 If not passed, no filtering is applied.
 You may specify multiple values as a comma separated list.
 Possible values are defined in [EnumDSSXMLObjectTypes](https://www2.microstrategy.com/producthelp/2021/WebAPIReference/com/microstrategy/webapi/EnumDSSXMLObjectTypes.html).
-For example, `type=3,8,55` only includes objects in the folder that have a type of `3` (reports), `8` (folders), or `55` (dossiers and documents).
+For example, `type=3,8,55` only includes objects in the folder that have a type of `3` (reports), `8` (folders), or `55` (dashboards and documents).
 - `hidden`: Filter the result based on the `hidden` property of objects.
 If this query parameter is not passed, then no filtering is applied (both hidden and unhidden objects are returned).
 If you pass `hidden=false` then only objects that are _not_ hidden are returned.
 If you pass `hidden=true` then only objects that are hidden are returned.

 ## Log out